catbaron0/efb-msg_blocker-middleware/README.md

 * Restart EFB.

 ## Usage
 Three commands are supported by this middleware, namely `list`, `add` and `del`.
-To avoid conflict to other channels' command, all the commands MUST follows `\msg_blocer` and a space, as shown below.
+To avoid conflict to other channels' command, all the commands MUST follow `\msg_blocer` and a space, as shown below.

 * `\msg_blocker list`: List all the filters you have added to one chat.
 You can reply this command to a message, then only filters applied to the author of the target message will be listed.
 You will see `id`, `chat_name`, `user_name` and `msg_type` for each filter.
     * `id` is the unique ID for this filter.
 You need it to delete a filter